dhamaniasad/babel-plugin-aliases-meteor/README.md

 # babel-plugin-meteoralias

-A babel plugin to transform aliases which also works with meteor.
+A Babel plugin to transform aliases which works with Meteor.
-It also works with webpack and ava etc.

 ## Installation